malini283/coding_assignment_goodies/README.md

 The code is executed using the command 'python goodies.py'

-output is written in the file 'output.txt'
+output is written to the file 'output.txt'